johaGL/rough_code/install_use_steinbock.md

  `1` if is nuclear marker
  `2` if is cellular membrane marker or cytoplasm marker of leave empty if none of above.

+An experienced  biologist  must provide this information.
+For the Hyperion data, Thomas Daubon gave us the list (`$THESISDIR/spatial_thesis/data_and_analyses/imaging_mass_cytometry/markers_for_segmentation-v2-.xlsx`;  then I manually set his annotations in the panel.csv file

 Then run: